dm03514/blog/getting-to-impact/README.md

 # SRE: Debugging: Getting To Impact

 During an incident it is critically important to understand if clients are being affected and to what degree.
 This is the most important inflection point in any incident and can be used to craft an appropriate and proportional response.
-A client impacting incident necessitates a full and immediate response proportional to the impact, whereas an internal, non client impacting incident requires a much lower level response, perhaps not even immediate:
+A client impacting incident necessitates a full and immediate response proportional to the impact, whereas an internal, non clientimpacting incident requires a much lower level response, perhaps not even immediate:

 <p align="center">
   <img src="static/getting_to_impact.png">